calyxir/calyx/docs/debug/index.md

 2. The Calyx compiler incorrectly compiles the program, i.e., there is a compilation bug.

-First make sure that the program generates the correct values with the [Calyx Interpreter](../interpreter.md).
+First make sure that the program generates the correct values with the [Calyx Interpreter][interp].
 If it produces the wrong values, your Calyx implementation of the algorithm is incorrect.
 You can use the [Calyx Debugger](./cider.md) to debug these problems.

 If the interpreter produces the right values, try a different Verilog backed.
 We support both